-SUPPORT a public records exemption for certain employees of public animal care services by amending 119.071(4)(b)2, F.S.
+SUPPORT a public records exemption for certain employees of public animal care services.

 Public animal care professionals must make difficult choices on the care and welfare of those animals, including life and death decisions for dogs and cats.
 This often results in negative feedback from a limited number of animal advocates.
 Of late, this feedback has grown increasingly vitriolic, intensified by social media filter bubbles.
 Public animal care professionals are rightly concerned that this vitriol may devolve to actions against the safety and wellbeing of themselves and their families.